Mastering Bing Search With Simple Commands: 10 Advanced Bing Search Tricks You Should Know

 Find Webpages That Link to PDF, Documents, MP3 or Other File Types

-Want to filter webpages in search results that link to a specific file type ?
-Using Bing.com’s contains: operator, you can quickly sort out all the webpages that either have a download link to a specific file format or has an embedded external link pointing to a PDF document, PowerPoint presentation, MP3 music, FLV video or other common file types.
+Want to filter webpages in search results that link to a specific file type?
+Using Bing.com’s contains: operator, you can quickly sort out all the webpages that either has a download link to a specific file format or has an embedded external link pointing to a PDF document, PowerPoint presentation, MP3 music, FLV video or other common file types.

 Example #1: Let’s say I want to find all webpages which link to a PDF document related to “HP laptop manual”.
 This search query at Bing.com [HP laptop manual contains:PDF] shows all the webpages that link to a PDF file and suitable for the performed query.